CALL US NOW | Available 24/7

 When spouses separate, they often worry about how they will manage financially once the marriage ends.
 Alimony payments can help a lower-earning spouse move forward and maintain some stability.
-Our firm has extensive experience in family law, ensuring that you are aware of your rights and obligations under Florida law.
+Our Miami Alimony Lawyers have extensive experience in family law, ensuring that you are aware of your rights and obligations under Florida law.

 We strive to secure fair arrangements so you can meet your future needs without undue hardship.
 At The Florida Divorce & Criminal Defense Lawyers, we know how to resolve disputes over spousal support in a manner that serves your best interests.